AustralianCancerDataNetwork/auscatverse/_sources/components/CTP.md.txt

 Once CTP is running you can log into the web interface (running on port 9090 by default) using the username `admin` and the password specified in the `ctp_admin_pass` secret.
 By default a password of `admin` is used, but this should overriden using a secret in a production environment.

+## Environment Variables

+The following must be configured for the CTP Docker service to run:
+- `ORTHANC_HOSTNAME`: this must contain the hostname of the **VM** that is running the AusCAT Orthanc Docker service.
+This allows CTP to move the anonoymised DICOM objects to your intended Orthanc server.
+- `ORTHANC_PORT`: this must contain the DICOM port that the AusCAT Orthanc service is listening on for the hostname name mentioned above.

+> Note: if you're running the Orthanc Server in a Docker container, please make sure to refer to the VM hostname and the VM port it is listening on for both the `ORTHANC_HOSTNAME` and `ORTHANC_PORT` respectively (and not to the internal Docker service name and container port!).
+If you are unsure, please refer to the Orthanc [documentation](./ORTHANC.md) for more information.

 ## Secrets

 The docker image requires the following secrets to be set in Portainer for CTP to operate:

+- keydb_user: A KeyDB user username used for authenticating against the KeyDB
-- keydb_ctp_pass: The password to used for authenticating against the KeyDB
+- keydb_pass: A KeyDB user password for the above username, used for authenticating against the KeyDB
 - ctp_admin_pass: The password the admin user should use to login to the CTP web interface.

 ## Docker images and template docker-compose

 For CTP two docker images are maintained within repository auscat_imaging and on the project DockerHub repository.
-These are `auscat/customized_ctp` and `auscat/default_ctp`.

-Docker file to build customized CTP is [here](https://github.com/AustralianCancerDataNetwork/auscat_imaging/blob/main/ctp-customized/Dockerfile) and default CTP [here](https://github.com/AustralianCancerDataNetwork/auscat_imaging/blob/main/ctp-default/Dockerfile)
+These are:
+- `auscat/customized_ctp:latest`: this is the main image that is being used currently in AusCAT, as it contains additional dyanmic functionaility for handling configuration issues.
+Its Dockerfile is contained [here](https://github.com/AustralianCancerDataNetwork/auscat_imaging/blob/main/ctp-customized/Dockerfile).
+- `auscat/default_ctp:latest`: this is the initial image that was being used in AusCAT.
+This will most likely be archived in the near future, but for now ignore this image (unless you are interested in using a default version of the CTP program, that has no other additional functionaility described above).
+Its Dockerfile is contained [here](https://github.com/AustralianCancerDataNetwork/auscat_imaging/blob/main/ctp-default/Dockerfile).